Single Responsibility Principle

 Martin suggests that we define each responsibility of a class as a reason for change.
 If you can think of more than one motivation for changing a class, it probably has more than one responsibility.
 When these axes of change occur, the class will probably need to have different aspects of its behavior changed, at different times and for different reasons.
 However, like other principles, it's unwise to try and apply SRP to everything from the outset.
 If a particular class is stable and isn't causing needless pain as a result of changes, there is little need to change it.
 Practice Pain Driven Development.

 Some examples of responsibilities to consider that may need to be separated include:

 Just listened to @ardalis talk about the Single Responsibility Principle in his new course, nicely done Steve.— Aaron Skonnard (@skonnard) September 10, 2010

 This class violates both Single Responsibility Principle and Open/Closed Principle.
 Not surprisingly, I've run into issue modifying it.— Jonathan Hammond (@Hamman359) March 18, 2011

 We dislike long methods, but they're symptoms of bigger problems—lack of single responsibility, poor abstraction, high coupling.— Venkat Subramaniam (@venkat_s) October 9, 2011

 If you grok only one of the SOLID principles, make it Single Responsibility Principle.
-Everything else flows from that.— Will “WEAR A DAMN MASK” (@hotgazpacho) October 20, 2011
+Everything else flows from that.— Will “JUST.
+GET.
+VACCINATED.” (@hotgazpacho) October 20, 2011

 Few people realize that the single responsibility principle and the open/closed principle are the same thing.— Michael Feathers (@mfeathers) July 23, 2013